Preparing for floods

 Update your NAIT records if you moved stock

 If you had to move stock during flooding update your NAIT (National Animal Identification and Tracing scheme) records.
-Ensuring animal records are up-to-date is vital to ensure that NAIT can provide biosecurity and disease management support.
+Ensuring animal records are up to date is vital to ensure that NAIT can provide biosecurity and disease management support.

 If you need help with your NAIT account or updating your records call 0800 48 24 63.